apollographql/apollo-cache-persist/README.md

 ## Using Synchronous Storage API

-`persistCache` interface is asynchronous to conform many production ready storage interfaces which offer only asynchronous API.
+`persistCache` method is asynchronous to conform to production ready storage interfaces which offer only asynchronous API.

-Library offers alternative `persistCacheSync` api that should be used only with small cache sizes and synchronous storage provider (e.g. window.localStorage). `persistCacheSync` is best suited for demo applications because it blocks UI rendering until the cache is restored.
+Apollo-cache-persist offers alternative `persistCacheSync` method that should be used only with small cache sizes and synchronous storage provider (e.g. window.localStorage). `persistCacheSync` is best suited for demo applications because it blocks UI rendering until the cache is restored.

 ```js
 import { InMemoryCache } from 'apollo-cache-inmemory';